Authored By: Northwestern Legal Services

-- Third and following years you live in the property: The landlord must put the security deposit in a bank account which is separate from the landlord's bank account (unless it is $100 or less) tell the tenant in writing the name and address of the bank, the amount of money in the account; and pay the interest on the account to the tenant, if the account is an interest bearing account.
+- Third and following years you live in the property: The landlord must put the security deposit in a bank account which is separate from the landlord’s bank account (unless it is $100 or less).
+The landlord must also tell the tenant in writing the name and address of the bank and the amount of money in the account.
+Further, the landlord must pay the interest on the account to the tenant, if the account is an interest-bearing account.

 - Payment of interest to tenant: The landlord must pay the interest on the account to the tenant each year.

 Recovering Your Security Deposit Back After You Move